stealthman22/100-days-of-code/r2-log.md

 To use them, you call the applyMiddleware method.

 Finally learnt that redux needs to keep track of one thing, hence when there are more than one reducers, we call a function combineReducers(), which combines all reducers to a single root reducer, that is easier to track.

+### DAY 64
+Wrapped up the redux section of the course by learning proper folder structure of a redux project.
+The tip is to take a seperation of concerns approach, and group everything according to components

+Rounded up with learning about some packages that can be very useful in react and redux projects:
+React Router: For building scalable routes.
+Glamorous and styled components: For easy styling.
+Gatsby.js: For static webpages
+Next.js: For server-side rendering
+Material UI and Semantic UI: Tons of react components you can use Redux Saga: Handles async functions for very large projects
+Reselect: Helps with selctors and improves app performance Imuutable.js: Helps enforce your state to remainimmutable.

+And some Utility Libraries:
+Lodash: Adds loads of functions that extends the functions of js.
+Ramda: Smae thing as lodash but focuses on functional programming.